 Facility Name Duke Energy Progress, LLC - HF Lee Steam Electric Plant

 Facility Street Address 1199 Black Jack Church Road

 Facility City Goldsboro

 Description of Process Generation of electricity for sale

 SIC/NAICS Code 4911

 Facility Contact Erin Wallace

 Phone Number 919-546-5797

 Mailing Address 410 S. Wilmington Street

 Mailing City, State Zip Raleigh, NC 27601

 Based on the information given above:

-V I have received a copy of the air permit application (draft or final) AND
+✓ I have received a copy of the air permit application (draft or final) AND

-There are no applicable zoning ordinances for this facility at this time

-nsistent with applicable zoning ordinances

-OT consistent with applicable zoning ordinances

-(please include a copy of the rules in the package sent to the air quality office)

-The determination is pending further information and can not be made at this time
+There are no applicable zonin The proposed operation IS co The proposed operation IS No (please include a copy of t The determination is pending Other: ng ordinances for this facility at this time nsistent with applicable zoning ordinances OT consistent with applicable zoning ordinances he rules in the package sent to the air quality office) further information and can not be made at this time

-└── Other:

 Agency WAYNE COUNTY PLANNING

 Name of Designated Official CHIP CRUMPLER

 Title of Designated Official PLANNING DIRECTOR

-Signature Ch XC
+Signature Ch X

 Date 10/30/2017

 Please forward to the facility mailing address listed above and the air quality office at the appropriate address as checked on the back of this form.